rd235/vde_dnsutils/README.md

 * libvdeplug (vdeplug4)
 * libvdestack

-vde\_dnsutils uses the auto-tools, so the standard installing procedure is the following:
+vde\_dnsutils uses the auto-tools, so the standard installation procedure is the following:
 ```
 $ autoreconf -if
 $ ./configure